GregFinger/TD-SplitFlap/README.md

 ## UI

 ### Basic Usage
 Enter the data directly into the UI window's table.
-Accepted characters are: A-Z, 0-9, and special characters: space, colon, forward slash, period, apostrophe.
+Accepted characters are: A-Z, 0-9, and special characters: space, colon, forward slash, period.
 You can navigate the table with arrow keys, tab key or mouse clicks.

 When finished entering the data you can click the "Commit" button.
 The button will turn red.
 Wait until the red turns off to commit new changes.